 Personal Information Voluntarily Sent through our Web Site

-Keep in mind that email is not necessarily secure against interception.
-If your communication is sensitive or includes personal information you may prefer to send it by postal mail instead.
+Keep in mind that email is not necessarily secure against unauthorized or unintended viewing by third parties.
+If your communication is sensitive or includes personal information, you may prefer to send it by First-Class Mail instead.

 Links to other Websites